*During the Covid-19 outbreak please follow this guidance.

 We are also temporarily extending free school meal eligibility to children of a subset of failed asylum seekers supported under Section 4 of the Immigration and Asylum Act 1999.

-This group is subject to any maximum household earnings threshold.
+This group is not subject to any maximum household earnings threshold.

 This extension is temporarily in place due to the current unique circumstances.
 It covers both children who are attending school and children who are at home.